7 Masterful Ways of Exchanging Money in Mexico, ATM Tips & More!

 Mexican peso to USD exchange rates

 The exchange rate between MXN and USD fluctuates regularly.
-Over the past year, it has been hovering around 17 MXN to 1 USD.
+Over the past year, the exchange rate has been approximately 18 Mexican pesos (MXN) for every 1 US dollar (USD), and this is as of December 2025.

 Can you use US dollars in Mexico?